 If you want to know the solution of ‘how to stop data throttling’?
 VPNs offer a plausible solution to bypass ISP throttling.

-We hope that you are now clear about what ISP internet throttling is, how it can affect your daily internet use, and what you can do about it.
+We hope that you are now clear about what ISP internet throttling is, how it can affect your daily internet use.
+And as per our suggestion, a VPN service like Surfshark or ExpressVPN will be a great option to prevent ISP throttling.

 Moreover, we have also provided information about the legality of ISP throttling and why you should use a VPN service as your last resort to tackle the internet throttling problem.
 If you still have any pending questions that we didn’t answer in this write-up, feel free to ask them in the comments below.